 After ties were severed with Britain, distilleries lost key connections with colonial members again bolstered the Scottish industry which had no such problems.

 Then, as now, however, Irish whiskey’s biggest consumer had been the American market.

-The introduction of prohibition at the dawn of the 1920s would signal a death knell for an already dying industry and drive it towards extinction.
+The introduction of Prohibition at the dawn of the 1920s would signal a death knell for an already dying industry and drive it toward extinction.

 The Irish whiskey industry was again beaten by the Scots during America’s 13 dry years.